 I beat secondary infertility thanks to my fertility specialist, a lot of needles and medications, and the miracle for us that was a successful IUI.
 The entire pregnancy I was terrified something would go wrong.
 I would constantly worry that it wouldn’t work out.
 I was convinced I couldn’t be so lucky, and that even if we got to delivery, I was sure I would never hear his cries.
 It was exactly what I had been praying for for over two years, and I struggled to enjoy it because of how scared I was…because I had faced loss twice before I carried my IUI success baby.

 About six months ago, I faced loss a third time.
 I had thought that I was having my first postpartum period, but when the bleeding continued, I knew something was wrong.
 I took a test, and it was positive.
 I was in shock.
-I spent two weeks getting blood draws, seeing my HCg levels continue to rise as baby continued to try and grow, while I continued to bleed.
+I spent two weeks getting blood draws, seeing my HCg levels continue to rise into the thousands as baby continued to try and grow, while I continued to bleed.
 That pregnancy ended a few days after my final blood draw.

 I have watched those brilliant double pink lines disappear three times, and I spent two years begging God to let me see them again.
 I am strong.
 I am brave.
 And these are the things I’ve learned about how to cope with and heal from struggling with infertility and loss.